• Miracle Hot Springs is a cluster of hot springs emerging along the Kern River

 • A picnic area and Hobo Campground are located nearby

-Miracle Hot Springs, previously known as Hobo Hot Springs, is tucked along the bank of the scenic Lower Kern River within boundaries of the Sequoia National Forest, 10 miles west of Lake Isabella.
+Miracle Hot Springs, previously known as Hobo Hot Springs, is tucked along the bank of the scenic Lower Kern River within the boundaries of the Sequoia National Forest, 10 miles west of Lake Isabella.

-A series of hot springs gush out at 120 degrees F into several primitive pools lined with rocks and boulders alongside the river.
-The water temperature in the pools varies.
-The closer pool is located to the river, the colder its water is.
+The closer the pool is to the river, the colder its water is.
 During high water, lower pools can be covered by the river.
 The sulfur odor is present and very noticeable.

 A picnic area and Hobo Campground are located nearby.
 Hobo Campground has 34 single-family sites on a first-come, first-served basis and is open from April to September.
 The parking area has a launch site for whitewater boating.